beamcommunity/beamcommunity.github.com/2014/Home.md

 ### Work Stealing Scheduling on Parallella

+This project aimed to explore different strategies for work stealing in the Parallella board.
+Unfortunately, this project failed for being behind the schedule.

 * **Student:** Aman Mangal
 * **Mentor:** Luca Favatella

 ### Disco worker in Haskell

-* **Student:** Katarzyna Streich
-* **Mentor:** Shayan Pooya

 In this project, Kasia created a Haskell library for submitting map-reduce jobs to Disco.
 This library is available [here](https://github.com/zuzia/haskell_worker).
 It has been modeled after Disco python and golang worker libraries.
 The input of the job can be from the web (http) or Disco Distributed FileSystem (ddfs).
 A couple of example programs have been added to simplify adoption.

+* **Student:** Katarzyna Streich
+* **Mentor:** Shayan Pooya

 ### MongooseIM: XEP-0280 Message Carbons

+Shambu added support for XEP-280 (Message Carbons) to Erlang based XMPP chat server MongooseIM.
+A lot of the work was also put to improve the test suite, including system tests.
+This project was also useful to check for any irregularities in message handling by the server due to any discrepancy between this new module and existing ones.

 * **Student:** Shambhu Prasad
 * **Mentor:** Stefan Strigler

 ### Live Streaming for Swirl Project

+The Swirl project aims to bring peer-to-peer streaming to the world and the student worked on many funcionalities required , like secure hasing checking, and other live streaming related functionalities.

 * **Student:** Patrik Pettersson
 * **Mentor:** Dave Cottlehuber